therealmuffin/synchronator/INSTALL_MANUAL.md

 - For TTL signals: Soekris and some ALIX boards have a TTL output.
 Otherwise see below.
 - For inverted TTL signals (e.g. Leema): use a RS232 to INV-TTL board.
 I've used: https://secure.robotshop.com/eu/droids-db9-serial-adapter-5.html
 - It can convert RS232 to TTL and TX to INV-TTL. for RX you can take on of the RS232 header, that should work fine.

 ## Installation (in a nutshell):
+- read the [Roon manual](INSTALL_ROON.md) first if you're using Synchronator with Roon
 - modprobe snd_dummy and add it to /etc/modules
 - To ensure that the actual audio device can always take position 0 and allow for easier configuration in your audio program, add to /etc/modprobe.d/alsa-base.conf:
 <pre>